-and the popularity of first-person shooter games in the competitive and esports scenes.
-The most common approach to 53 54 assess latency is via user studies, but these can be expensive and time-consuming.
-Moreover, given the wide-variety 55 of games even within a single genre (e.g., consider the scope of first-person shooter games available today) it is not 56 practical and perhaps not even possible to cover all current and future game configurations with user studies.
-57
+There have been numerous studies on latency and commercial games [18, 20], especially network latency and first-person shooter games [3-5, 24, 28, 30, 40] owing to the sensitivity of first-person shooter games to network latency and the popularity of first-person shooter games in the competitive and esports scenes.
+The most common approach to assess latency is via user studies, but these can be expensive and time-consuming.
+Moreover, given the widevariety of games even within a single genre (e.g., consider the scope of first-person shooter games available today) it is not practical and perhaps not even possible to cover all current and future game configurations with user studies.

-An alternate approach is to study the effects of latency on individual game actions [31, 40] which has the potential to 58 59 generalize to many games and even other interactive applications.
-For example, studies of target selection - positioning 60 a pointer on top of an object and pushing a button - may yield results useful for understanding any game that has target 61 selection as a game action.
-Studies assessing the impact of latency on target selection have varied target parameters 62 (e.g., target size and distance) [16, 21, 33, 44] and target motion (e.g., velocity and acceleration) [12, 13, 37, 38], as well as 63 64 pointing device [11, 32].
-A key outcome of some of these approaches are analytic models that can explain and predict 65 the effects of latency for a wide-range of games and latency conditions.
-66
+An alternate approach is to study the effects of latency on individual game actions [32, 41] which has the potential to generalize to many games and even other interactive applications.
+For example, studies of target selection - positioning a pointer on top of an object and pushing a button - may yield results useful for understanding any game that has target selection as a game action.
+Studies assessing the impact of latency on target selection have varied target parameters (e.g., target size and distance) [16, 21, 34, 45] and target motion (e.g., velocity and acceleration) [12, 13, 38, 39], as well as pointing device [11, 33].
+A key outcome of some of these approaches are analytic models that can explain and predict the effects of latency for a wide-range of games and latency conditions.